eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ![New Registry](./images/remotevs/newReg1.png)

-Then enter:
+    Enter:

     1. Your dockerhub username.
     2. Your dockerhub password.
     3. Your repo name which is usually the same as your username.

 The connection is tested to validate your credentials and stored in a Kubernetes secret within the Codewind service.